Where to stay in Brussels? Let’s check some of the best areas in the Belgian capital, including the Grand Place and the European District of Brussels

 You can then go back to your hotel by foot or, if you are too tired, with a short taxi ride.
 Taxis in Brussels are relatively affordable, especially if you travel with other people.

-The European quarter (or European District) is a bit farther away from the main historic sights of Brussels.
+The European quarter (or European District) is a bit farther away from the main historic sights of the city.
 Still, it is the perfect spot for business travellers and tourists to stay in Brussels.

 Of course, you will be very close to all the European Institutions, some of which you can visit.
 We highly recommend that.
 There you can find great hotels at attractive rates, especially during the weekends or the summer holidays of July and August, when there is not much going on in all the business offices.